jforget/raku-Hamilton2/doc/Hamilton.en.md

 with  no  edge  between area  A  and  area  B.  How can  you  find  an Hamiltonian path in this graph?

+Actually, these maps are not  completely discarded.
+Since I have added webpages to display shortest paths and similar notions, there is still some interest  including _History of the  World_, _Twilight Struggle_, _War on Terror_ and other maps in the database.

 Conclusion
 ----------